87Steven-Hsu/87Steven-Hsu/README.md

 I'm studing in Graduate Institute of Astronomy, National Cenral University

-My research interest is Actuve Galactic Nuceli, Super Massive Black Hole, ...
+My research interest is Actuve Galactic Nuceli (AGN), and AGN variability, ...

-I can program in IDL, Matlab, and Python.
+I can program in IDL, Matlab, and Python, and using python and Matlab as resent work.

-I am using python as my research work recently, and still learning how to use it for doing study ...
+I have more than 4 plus year of data analysis and visualization experiences

-If you want to contact with me, please e-mail me via this adress: pc.steven.hsu@gmail.com
+If you want to contact with me, please e-mail me via this adress: yces30102@yahoo.com.tw